brickadia-community/omegga/docs/install/linux.md

 | `git` | `omegga install` and `omegga update` for plugins |
 | `openssl` | the web UI's https certificate.
 Without it the web UI falls back to http |

+SteamCMD is not on that list: omegga asks to install it on the first start, into `~/.config/omegga/steam`, or uses one already on `PATH`.

 Omegga is installed as a global npm package

     npm i -g omegga